adrian-lison/EpiSewer/README.md

 ### Estimation

-Now that we have the data and the necessary assumptions, we can use `EpiSewer` to estimate the effective reproduction number.
+Now that we have the data and necessary assumptions, we can use `EpiSewer` to estimate the effective reproduction number.
 We here use the default model and settings provided by `EpiSewer`.
 With the helper function `set_fit_opts()` we specify our sampling approach: we apply